IOP - Commercial Photographers - North-West - Midlands - UK Wide - Europe

-As commercial photographers, we are regularly privy to sensitive information, such as new industrial processes, future business expansion plans, product releases, or new contracts.
-It is essential that this privileged information remains private.
+As commercial photographers we are regularly privy to sensitive information, such as new industrial processes, future business expansion plans, product releases, or new contracts.
+It is essential that your privileged information remains private.
 Remember if your chosen photographer is willing to impart information about your competitors to you; it is likely that they will also discuss your plans with your rivals!

 IOP usually shoots through a laptop and will always ask if there is anything in the shot that is commercial sensitive before we save it.